 Become a Partner Family

 Thanks for your interest in applying for a home with Rice County Habitat for Humanity.
-Habitat for Humanity is a Christian organization that builds homes with families in need.
-We bring together volunteers and families to help build affordable homes in our community.

 The First Step: Attend an Informational Meeting